 <=

-Using the > operator, you can set bid prices for ads with a viewability rate that is greater than the value specified.
-For example, if you are willing to bid more for ads that are more than 54% visible, you could write the following set of rules.
+Using the > operator, bid prices can be set for ads with a viewability rate that is greater than the value specified.
+For example, to bid more for ads that are more than 54% visible, write the following set of rules.

 if(viewability_rate > 0.54) {